marmelab/FakeRest/README.md

 FakeRest uses a standard REST flavor, described below.

 * `GET /foo` returns a JSON array.
 It accepts three query parameters: `filter`, `sort`, and `range`.
 It responds with a status 200 if there is no pagination, or 206 if the list of items is paginated.
-The reponse contains a mention of the total count in the `Content-Range` header.
+The response contains a mention of the total count in the `Content-Range` header.

 ```
 GET /books?filter={author_id:1}&sort=['title','desc']&range=[0-9]